Indiana Jones and the Kingdom of the Crystal Skull: Critical response

 James Berardinelli gave the film 2 stars out of 4, calling it "the most lifeless of the series" and "simply [not] a very good motion picture."
 Margaret Pomeranz of At the Movies gave the film 2½ stars out of 5, saying that the filmmakers "had 19 years since the last Indiana Jones movie to come up with something truly exciting and fresh, but I feel there's a certain laziness and cynicism in this latest adventure."
 Associated Press reported that J. Sperling Reich, writing for FilmStew.com, said: "It really looked like they were going through the motions.
 It really looked like no one had their heart in it."
 USA Today stated reviews were "mixed" and reviewers felt the "movie suffers from predictable plot points and cheesy special effects."

 International reaction

 The Communist Party of the Russian Federation called for a ban on the film, accusing the production team of "demonizing" the Soviet Union.
 Spielberg responded: "When we decided the fourth installment would take place in 1957, we had no choice but to make the Russians the enemies.
 World War II had just ended and the Cold War had begun.
 The U.S. didn't have any other enemies at the time."

-The film's depiction of Peru also received criticism from the Peruvian and Mexican public.
+The film's depiction of Peru also received criticism from the Peruvian and Mexican public, as it jumbles elements of Precolumbian cultures from those countries (like references to Maya that never lived in Perù).